 Perhaps somewhat surprisingly, the company that made the doppio espresso so fashionable was the coffee conglomerate Starbucks.

-In the early 1990s in Seattle (the birthplace of Starbucks), the company began to market the drink as a compromise between a single espresso and a whole coffee – it was a genius move.
+In the early 1990s, in Seattle (the birthplace of Starbucks), the company began to market the drink as a compromise between a single espresso and a whole coffee; a genius move.

 The cultural significance of the doppio espresso

-It is relatively unsurprising that espresso has enormous cultural significance in Italy and many places in Europe and the United States.
+It is relatively unsurprising that espresso holds enormous cultural significance in Italy and many parts of Europe and the United States.

-However, you may be shocked to know that the doppio espresso itself is, in fact, not particularly common in Italy.
+However, you may be surprised to learn that the doppio espresso itself is not particularly common in Italy.

 On the contrary, Italians tend to prefer a single shot of espresso instead of a double shot.

-In the United Kingdom, France, the United States, and many other countries, the doppio espresso is still extraordinarily popular – anywhere that has a Starbucks.
+In the United Kingdom, France, the United States, and many other countries, the doppio espresso remains extraordinarily popular, particularly in areas with Starbucks locations.

 Additionally, in many places in central Europe, a double espresso is the norm; therefore, in many cases, you do not have to specify that you wish to have a doppio espresso.